What are Urban Search and Rescue Markings?

 Here is a photo essay with many examples from hurricane Katrina:

-What does the mean for a resourceful Prepper in a SHTF scenario?
+What Does This Mean for a Resourceful Prepper in a SHTF Scenario?

 If you are out and about after a disaster, now you can easily see what is going on at buildings that have been searched.
 Seeing a single slash on a building could also let you know that a search party is near; whether you are looking to encounter them or not.
 You can visit friend’s homes nearby and be able to tell if they were searched, what time, by who, and how many survivors and dead were found.
 That is a good amount of information for a little graffiti on the wall!
 That brings us to the second useful ability from knowing the FEMA markings.
 Not only can you read the markings, but if SHTF and gets real nasty, you can write a marking.
 A large X with a box around it on the side of your house tells search parties, the military, and others who know the markings that it is not safe to enter your house.
 Paired with light and noise discipline, this could be a great deterrent to intruders in a SHTF scenario.
 Since your house may not look particularly dangerous, tagging the FEMA X and filling in some info may be the better choice.
 It may be more believable that your house was searched and passed over already rather than just too dangerous to enter.
 A foolproof tag that most national guard units would use is simply your state abbreviation in the left quadrant.
 Keeping a can or two of spray paint in your disaster kit may be a good idea.